VisLab/EEG-Pipelines/README.md

 that supports large-scale processing.
 The codes in this repository were stripped out of that infrastructure and redesigned to run on a single EEG recording file in .set file format.
 The code was tested on MATLAB 2019a and EEGLAB version eeglab2019_1.
+The paper used cudaica for some of the computations of ICA.
+This requires special hardware and setup.
+That version of the code has not been included in the repository.
+We assume runica from EEGLAB for the ICA decomposition.

 The pipelines are fully automated, once the parameters at the top of each script are set.
 The supported pipelines are:
-  * LARG uses ICA, Blinker, and eye-catch to identify and remove eye artifacts.
+  * LARG uses PREP, ICA, Blinker, and eye-catch to identify and remove artifacts.
 (Note: this implementation allows subtraction of a residual blink signal, but does not currently implement regression out of blinks during preprocessing.)
-  * MARA uses ICA and MARA to identify and remove eye artifacts.
+  * MARA uses PREP, ICA and MARA to identify and remove artifacts.
   * ASR uses standard application of ASR from raw data (`clean_artifacts`).
-  * ASRalt uses PREP for line noise, robust referencing, and bad channel identification and Hamming windows for filtering (as the LARG and MARA pipelines do).
+  * ASRalt (referred to in the paper and in the diagram below as ASR*) uses PREP for line noise, robust referencing, and bad channel identification and Hamming windows for filtering (as the LARG and MARA pipelines do).
 It then uses only the artifact subspace removal portion of ASR (`clean_asr`) to remove artifacts.
 (This alternative is not necessarily recommended, but was developed to make a closer comparison with LARG and MARA.)

 ![Overview of preprocessing pipelines](./metadata/PipelineOverview.png)

-The paper used cudaica for some of the computations of ICA.
-This requires special hardware and setup.
-That version of the code has not been included in the repository.
-We assume runica from EEGLAB for the ICA decomposition.